-- A. Sensor Name is a unique name you give the sensor to easily identify it in a list and in any notifications. - B. The Heartbeat Interval is how often the sensor communicates with the gateway if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the gateway while in an Aware State. - D. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter an Aware State. - E. Below is the minimum reading the sensor should record before entering an Aware State. - F. Above is the maximum reading the sensor should record before entering an Aware State - G. The Aware State Buffer is a buffer to prevent the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
-For example, if a Maximum Threshold is set to 90° and the buffer is 1°, then once the sensor takes an assessment of 90.1° it will remain in an Aware State until dropping to 89.0°.
+- A. Sensor Name is the unique name you give the sensor to easily identify it in a list and in any notifications - B. Heartbeat Interval is how often the sensor communicates with the gateway if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the gateway while in an Aware State - D. Assessments Per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter the Aware State. - E. Below is the lowest allowable value for the sensor. - F. Above is the highest allowable value for the sensor. - G. Aware State Buffer is a buffer to prevent the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold. - H. Altitude is the set altitude of the sensor. - I. Show Temperature shows the temperature with an air pressure reading. - J. Synchronize is a setting that in small sensor networks synchronizes communication.
+The default setting OFF allows the sensors to randomize their communications therefore maximizing communication robustness.
+Setting this will synchronize the communication of the sensors. - K. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery saving link mode.

-Similarly at the Minimum Threshold the temperature will have to rise a degree above the threshold to return to Standard Operation.

-- H. In small sensor networks the sensors can be set to synchronize their communications.
-The default setting off allows the sensors to randomize their communications therefore maximizing communication robustness.
-Setting this will synchronize the communication of the sensors. - I. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery saving link mode.
 In link mode, the sensor will scan for a new gateway and if not found will enter battery saving sleep mode for up to 60 minutes before trying to scan again.
-A lower number will allow sensors to find new gateways with fewer missed readings.
-Higher numbers will enable the sensor to remain with its current gateway in a noisy RF environment better.
-(Zero will cause the sensor to never join another gateway, to find a new gateway the battery will have to be cycled out of the sensor.)
+Lower numbers will allow sensors to find new gateways with fewer missed readings.
+Higher numbers will enable the sensor to remain with with its current gateway in a noisy RF environment better (Zero will cause the sensor to never join another gateway to find a new gateway, the battery will have to be cycled out of the sensor.)